AlbertPrince/AlbertPrince/README.md

 # Hi there, I'm Albert Prince 👋

-I'm a software developer passionate about building meaningful digital products—especially in travel, marketplaces, and AI-powered learning.
+I'm a software developer passionate about building meaningful digital products — especially in travel, marketplaces, and AI-powered learning.
+I believe in creating solutions tailored to the Ghanaian and broader African ecosystem.
+I enjoy connecting with like-minded people to share ideas and collaborate on impactful projects.

 ---